Following recent cyber incidents, there may be an increase in highly convincing phishing emails, text messages, or phone calls to students.

 For further information on behaviour to look out for and how you can protect yourself, visit our scams webpage.

-Email is the University’s primary communication tool to send important messages to you as a student.
+Email is the University’s primary tool to send important messages to you as a student.
 It is also the most targeted communication channel for cyber threats and other malicious email attacks.

-It provides email protection through the scanning of all email links and URLs before allowing access to the link/URL.
-Emails found to contain potential junk / spam content, or malicious attachments aren't delivered directly to your email account.
-Instead they are held in a quarantine area.
+To help protect your email account from a wide variety of these attacks, the University uses Mimecast, which scans all email links and URLs before allowing access to the link/URL.
+If an email is found to contain potential junk, spam content or malicious attachments, it isn't delivered directly to your email account.
+Instead, the email is held in a quarantine area.

 If any emails have been quarantined, you will receive a daily email notification titled ‘Blocked Spam Notification’ to review the quarantine list, and decide whether to block, release or permit these emails.
 You can also review your list of quarantined emails at any time.